PoignardAzur/poignardazur.github.io/_posts/2021-05-24-oop-smells.md

 title: Object-oriented smells
 ---

-Object-oriented programming is widespread in industrial codebases.
+[Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) is widespread in industrial codebases.

 This is in part because of inertia: OOP has been the dominant paradigm for decades; an entire generation of programmers has been taught from the onset that OOP was The Right Way To Program.